zebscripts/AFK-Daily/README.md

 **Can I get banned by using this script?**

 I've tried getting in contact with Lilith through various means, and until this day I did **not** get an answer from them.
-Their [Term of Service](https://www.lilithgames.com/termofservice.html) states the following:
+Their [Terms of Service](https://www.lilithgames.com/termofservice.html) states the following:

 > You agree not to do any of the following while using our Services, Lilith Content, or User Content: [...]
 Use cheats, exploits, hacks, bots, mods or third party software designed to gain an advantage, perceived or actual, over other Members, or modify or interfere with the Service; [...]

 In my opinion, this does **not** include this script, as players don't gain any type of advantage over other players.
 Maybe time in their life, but that's about it...
 I can also let you know there's a really low chance for Lilith to find out you're using this script, unless they actively try to search for it.
 And I doubt they're willing to spend resources into that.

+Though Lilith has confirmed, that using Bluestacks macros is allowed in the game.
+[Here's an image](https://imgur.com/Ho0O4ev) for that.
+This makes me believe my script is also allowed.

 Do with this information what you want.
 I'm *not responsible at all* if anything happens to your account. **Use at your own risk.**